Choosing A Business Structure

 All the partners must send a personal Self Assessment tax return every year, pay Income Tax on their share of the partnership’s profit and pay National Insurance.

 As you can see, choosing the right business structure can be a hard task.
 Do not hesitate to contact us for assistance in making this decision.

 Practical considerations when choosing a business structure:

-– Governance documents – It is essential when starting your business that you think about how it will be governed and formalise this in some way.
+– Governance documents: It is essential when starting your business that you think about how it will be governed and formalise this in some way.
 The way the business is governed will differ according to the type of business structure you choose.

-– Name – choosing a name for your business may seem an easy task, but it actually requires serious consideration.
-Not only should the name not already be in use, but some words or symbols are not capable of being registered as a company name.
+– Name: Choosing a name for your business may seem an easy task, but it actually requires serious consideration.
+Not only should the name not already be in use, but some words of symbols are not capable of being registered as a company name.
 It is also advisable to check if your proposed business name already exists as a trademark and if any other businesses in similar industries have the same or similar name, as they may object to you creating your business in that name.

-– Address – every business should have a registered address, which can either be the same or separate to the address where you are actually trading.
+– Address: Every business should have a registered address, which can either be the same or separate to the address where you are actually trading.
 Please note that even if you are working from home, you may need to use a different address if your tenancy agreement forbids carrying out business activities on the premises.

 We Help Entrepreneurs Who Are Working On Solutions Bigger Than Themselves